michael7nightingale/michael7nightingale/README.md

 ### 📕 &nbsp;**Projects** (fresh ones)

 On development:
+- FastAPI JWT-authentication library (fastapi_authtools) is already on pypi: https://pypi.org/project/fastapi-authtools/. (https://github.com/michael7nightingale/fastapi_auth);
 - Learning more deep at Django Rest Framework: RESTful API for `parents app MomsPops`.
 Working with command and other developers with a large history os commits. (https://github.com/MomsPops/MomsPops-API);
-- Learning more deep at Django Rest Framework: RESTful API for `learning English with OpenAI integration` (https://github.com/michael7nightingale/English-drf);
 - Learning regular expressions and tree-like datastructures on my own XML and HTML parser `Spicy` (https://github.com/michael7nightingale/spicy);

 Developed not so long ago:
+ - Learning more deep at Django Rest Framework: RESTful API for `learning English with OpenAI integration` (https://github.com/michael7nightingale/English-drf);
  - Test task for intern on Fast-API.
 It seemed to be a simple API, but I did the great views and app-architecture. (https://github.com/michael7nightingale/Test-task-FastAPI);
  - FastAPI API for calculcations and sciences (https://github.com/michael7nightingale/Calculations-FastAPI-RESTful);
  - Fullstack web-application for physical and mathematical calculations on Django framework.
 The target was to make formulas calculations and building automatical. (https://github.com/michael7nightingale/Calculations-Django-Fullstack);